python/pyperformance/README.rst

     list_groups         List benchmark groups of the running Python venv                Actions on the virtual environment

+run
+---

 Options of the ``run`` command::

   -p PYTHON, --python PYTHON
-                        Python executable (default: use running Python) -r, --rigorous        Spend longer running tests to get more accurate results
+                        Python executable (default: use running Python) --venv VENV           Path to the virtual environment -r, --rigorous        Spend longer running tests to get more accurate results
   -f, --fast            Get rough answers quickly